Ransaka/Ransaka/Ransaka's Blog/Building AI Agent With Llama 3.md

         response = chat_generator.run(messages=messages)
 ```

-Now it’s time to join each component together and build proper chat application.
-I am going to use gradio for that purpose.
+Now it’s time to join each component together and build a proper chat application.
+I am going to use Gradio for that purpose.

 ```python
 import gradio as gr